falconsmilie/phospy/docs/parity.md

 # Parity Notes

-This document explains what PhosPy 1.0.0 means by **parity** and where the native kinase workflow fits into that claim.
+This document explains what **parity** means in PhosPy and where the native kinase workflow fits into that claim.

-For the broader validation model and the 1.0.0 release gate, start with [`docs/validation-and-parity.md`](validation-and-parity.md).
+For the bigger picture and the release gate, start with [`docs/validation-and-parity.md`](validation-and-parity.md).

-## What Parity Means in This Repository
+## What Parity Means

-In PhosPy, parity means:
+In this repository, parity means:

 - Python outputs are compared against committed reference tables generated from R/PhosR
 - those comparisons are automated in the parity-marked test suite
 - the claim stays limited to the tested seam

-Parity is therefore:
+So parity here is:

 - fixture-backed
 - seam-level
 - narrower than full package equivalence

-It does **not** mean that the repository as a whole is a complete behavioural, numerical, or feature-level replacement for PhosR.
+It does **not** mean that PhosPy is a complete behavioural, numerical, or feature-level replacement for PhosR.

 ## What the Parity Suite Covers

 The current parity layer covers:

 - deterministic preprocessing and matrix-building seams backed by small synthetic fixtures
-- downstream kinase-analysis summaries backed by R-generated fixtures
+- downstream kinase-analysis summaries backed by committed R-generated fixtures
-- selected native kinase workflow seams backed by committed L6 reference tables
+- selected native workflow seams backed by committed L6 reference tables
-- seam-level prediction debugging through committed R and Python trace exports
+- prediction-stage debugging through committed R and Python trace exports
-- a committed curated fragile-support dataset used to widen evidence beyond the main L6 path
+- a curated fragile-support dataset used to widen evidence beyond the main L6 path

 For fixture and trace directory details, see [`docs/fixtures.md`](fixtures.md).

 ## `KinaseWorkflow` and Parity

-`KinaseWorkflow` is part of the supported 1.0.0 public API.

-That does **not** turn the whole workflow into a blanket PhosR-equivalence claim.
+`KinaseWorkflow` is part of the supported 1.0.0 public API, but that does **not** turn the whole workflow into a broad PhosR-equivalence claim.

-The current parity wording for `KinaseWorkflow` is:
+The practical wording is:

 - PhosPy provides a native Python workflow for profile construction, motif scoring, score combination, candidate selection, and adaptive SVM prediction.
 - The repository includes fixture-backed validation for selected seams within that workflow.
 - `svm_mode="r_parity"` is available when you want a closer comparison to the PhosR learner seam.
-- The default `svm_mode="default"` remains the preferred Python-native mode and should not be described as numerically identical to PhosR across all datasets or settings.
+- The default `svm_mode="default"` is still the preferred Python-native mode.

 ## Running the Parity Suite